-Credits earned at other educational institutions may or may not be accepted by CPI.
-It is the student's responsibility to obtain confirmation that CPI will accept any credits earned at another educational institution before signing an enrollment agreement.
-CPI will only accept credits for General Education courses completed at an institution accredited by a regional or national accrediting agency.
+Credits earned at other accredited educational institutions that the student may wish to transfer to CPI may or may not be accepted by the institution.
+It is the student's responsibility to obtain confirmation, through the CPI Admissions office, that CPI will accept any credits earned at another educational institution, before signing an enrollment agreement.
+CPI may accept credits for General Education or non-General Education courses completed at an institution that is accredited by a regional or national accrediting agency.
 The student must have received a final grade of "C" or higher for the course to be transferred.
-All non-General Education classes must be taken at CPI.
-Transferred courses are recorded on the student record/transcript with a "T" (transfer credit) in place of merit grade.
+General Education credits from other institutions are considered for transfer if they have been taken within ten years.
+Beyond ten years, the credits will be subject for review.
+Core course credits from other institutions are considered for transfer if they have been taken within three years.
+Beyond three years, the credits will be subject to review.
+Transferred courses are recorded on the student record/transcript with a 'T (transfer credit) in place of merit grade.
 These classes do not factor in the student's GPA.

-Students must have an official transcript from the institution(s) where courses were taken, and the course description or course syllabus, submitted via ground or electronic mail to the Office of Post-Secondary Education.
+Students must obtain an official transcript from the institution(s) where courses were taken, and the course description or course syllabus, submitted via ground or electronic mail to the Office of Post-Secondary Education.
 The Office of Post-Secondary Education will evaluate all course descriptions/syllabi and will notify students as to which classes meet the requirements of transferring.